survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

-In other words webpack has generated a named AMD module.
+In other words, webpack has generated a named AMD module.
 The result won't work from Node as it does not support AMD.

 ## UMD